munificent/game-programming-patterns/book/double-buffer.markdown

 The end result of this is that an actor will only see a slap on the frame *after* it was actually slapped.
 This way, no matter what order they appear in the stage's array, they will behave the same.
-Updating the actors happens simultaneously as far as the user or any outside code can tell.
+As far as the user or any outside code can tell, all of the actors update simultaneously within a frame.

 ## Design Decisions